Sinéad Ryan MPSI

 Pharmacists can advise on pain relief medication

-Pharmacists can provide advice on your condition, the directions for use, the recommended dose, the precautions for use, if it is suitable with your current medicines and when the product should not be taken for both over the counter and prescription medicines.
+They can also provide advice on your condition, the directions for use, the recommended dose, the precautions for use, if it is suitable with your current medicines and when the product should not be taken for both over the counter and prescription medicines.

 Your pharmacist can help if you are not experiencing any relief from your symptoms after a number of days.
 Or, if you are experiencing side effects from taking painkillers you can revisit your pharmacist who will recommend a suitable alternative or refer you to the doctor.